skalingclouds/agentic-doc/README.md

 - `text`: str - Extracted text content
 - `grounding`: list[Grounding] - List of content locations in document
+- `chunk_type`: Literal["text", "error"] - Type of chunk
-- `error`: Optional[str] - Error message if parsing failed
+- `chunk_id`: Optional[str] - ID of the chunk

 ## Error Handling

 The library implements a robust retry mechanism for handling API failures:

 - Retries are performed for HTTP status codes: 408, 429, 502, 503, 504
-- Exponential backoff with jitter is used for retry delays
+- Exponential backoff with jitter is used for retry wait time
-- Initial retry delay is 1 second, increasing exponentially
+- Initial retry wait time is 1 second, increasing exponentially
-- Maximum retry delay is 300 seconds
+- Maximum retry wait time is 300 seconds
 - Jitter of 5 seconds is added to prevent thundering herd